-Behçet's disease (BD) is an auto-inflammatory vasculitis of unknown etiology.1 It originates in countries alongside the Silk Route and is most common in Turkey.^{1,2} in which a sterile skin puncture yields a sterile pustule, is one of these criteria.
-In light of this, BD may worsen after traumatic (skin) events provoking a Th-1 response in which the (pro) inflammatory cytokines interferon- γ (IFN- γ), tumor necrosis factor- α (TNF- α) and interleukin-1 (IL-1) are mainly involved.2 The affected sites may illustrate vaso-occlusive vasculitis with infiltration of predominantly activated T-cells and neutrophilic granulocytes.
-Therefore, therapy is mainly directed against T-cells, granulocytes or TNF- α .
-Toxicity and therapy failure limit the effect of immunosuppressive therapy.12
+Behçet's disease (BD) is an auto-inflammatory vasculitis of unknown etiology.1 It originates in countries alongside the Silk Route and is most common in Turkey.^{1,2}

+Patients present with aphthous oro-genital ulcers, inflammatory skin changes and uveitis, but may also demonstrate arthritis, thrombosis, neurological symptoms or colitis.
+BD can be diagnosed by fulfilling the criteria outlined by the International Study Group for BD.3 The disease-specific pathergy test, in which a sterile skin puncture yields a sterile pustule, is one of these criteria.
+In light of this, BD may worsen after traumatic (skin) events provoking a Th-1 response in which the (pro) inflammatory cytokines interferon-y (IFN- γ), tumor necrosis factor- α (TNF- α) and interleukin-1 (IL-1) are mainly involved.2 The affected sites may illustrate vaso-occlusive vasculitis with infiltration of predominantly activated T-cells and neutrophilic granulocytes.
+Therefore, therapy is mainly directed against T-cells, granulocytes or TNF-a.
+Toxicity and therapy failure limit the effect of immunosuppressive therapy.^{1,2}